deny126/Projects-ForLux/README.md

 # Projects-ForLux
-A .net core mvc project and angular project.
-To practice taghelpers,middlewares, npm configurations,session management

-Database
-install Northwind
+An angular 6 project.
+Using wepApi from RN repository Database install Northwind